galois1915/IBM-Machine-Learning/MachineLearning-Capstone/MachineLearning-Capstone.md

 ```

 ## Module 2: Unsupervised-Learning Based Recommender System

+In this module, you will create three course recommendation systems using different methods.
+In lab 1, you will create a course recommendation system **based on user profile and course genre matrices** by computing an interest score for each course and recommend the courses with the highest interest scores.
+In the second lab, you will generate a **course similarity matrix** to create the recommendation system.
+In the third lab, you will implement a clustering-based recommender system algorithm using K-means clustering and principal component analysis based on **group members’ course enrollment history**.
+In labs four and five you will use **collaborative filtering** to make predictions about a user’s interest based on a collection of other users’ similar preferences.
+In lab 4, you will perform KNN-based collaborative filtering and in lab 5, you will use **non-negative matrix factorization.**
+Learning Objectives
+- Apply K-means clustering using feature vectors
+- Apply principal component analysis (PCA) on feature vectors to reduce dimensions
+- Generate course recommendations based on other group members’ enrollment history
+- Calculate the similarity between courses from a similarity matrix
+- Create a course recommender system using user profiles, already enrolled courses, and course genres
+- Apply KNN-based collaborative filtering on a user-item interaction matrix
+- Apply non-negative matrix factorization collaborative filtering on a user-item interaction matrix

 ## Module 3: Supervised-Learning Based Recommender System
+In this module, you will **predict course ratings** using neural networks.
+In the first lab, you will train neural networks to predict course ratings while simultaneously extracting users' and items' latent features.
+In lab 2, you will be given course interaction feature vectors as input data.
+Using regression analysis, you will calculate numerical rating scores that predict whether a student will audit or complete a course.
+Lab 3 is similar to lab 2 but instead of using regression you will use a classification model.
+You will extract user and item embedding feature vectors from a neural network.
+With those embedding feature vectors, you will create an interaction feature vector and use that to build a classification model.
+The model maps the interaction feature vector to a rating mode that predicts whether a learner will audit or complete a course.
+Learning Objectives
+Train a neural network to extract user and item latent features from hidden layers
+Predict course ratings with trained neural networks
+Construct regression and classification models to predict ratings using combined embedding vectors

 ## Module 4: Share and Present Your Recomender Systems
+In this module, you will review guidelines and best practices for creating successful reports.
+As well you may wish to review instructions on creating PowerPoint presentations and how to save a PowerPoint as a PDF.
+Learning Objectives
+Identify elements of a successful data findings report
+Describe best practices for presenting your findings

 ## Module 5: Final Submission
+In this final module, you will be introduced to Streamlit and have the opportunity to build a Streamlit app to showcase your work in previous modules.
+You will complete your submission of screenshots from the hands-on labs for your peers to review.
+Once you have completed your submission you will then review the submission of one of your peers and grade their submission.
+Learning Objectives
+- Share the PowerPoint with your peers
+- Create a comprehensive PowerPoint presentation to demonstrate what you have done in this capstone project